brandononeal/brandononeal/README.md

 *Hey there!
 I'm Brandon.*

-I'm a software developer with a passion for learning and personal development.
-I love connecting with new people and working on interesting projects that make a positive impact in the world.
+I have a passion for software development and helping people achieve their personal and professional goals.
+I recently graduated from BloomTech's nine-month immersive Full Stack Web Development program.
+During that time, I served as a peer mentor to other students and worked with the nonprofit organization Family Promise to develop their shelter management system and service tracker.

 **Technologies:**